-Various methods are available for identification of environmental and floristic pattern from a matrices of species occurrences in field plots.
+Various methods are available for identification of environmental and floristic pattern from matrices of species occurrences in field plots.
 The substantial menu of available analytical methods allows individual researchers to select those methods that provide the most robust analyses for the available data (e.g., Braun-Blanquet 1932, Mueller-Dombois and Ellenberg 1974, Jongman et al. 1995, Ludwig and Reynolds 1988, Gauch 1982, Kent and Coker 1992, McCune and Mefford 1999, McCune et al. 2002, Podani 2000).

-The approaches most commonly used in the identification and documentation of vegetation pattern are direct gradient analysis, ordination, and clustering (including tabular analysis).
-Direct gradient analysis typically involves representation of floristic change along specific environmental or geographic gradients, whereas ordination is used to arrange stands strictly in term of similarity in floristic composition.
-In both cases discontinuities in plot compositions can be recognized, or continuous variation can be partitioned into logical segments.
-Clustering is used to combine stands into discrete groups based on floristic composition.
+1400 The approaches most commonly used in the identification and documentation of 1401 vegetation pattern are direct gradient analysis, ordination, and clustering (including tabular 1402 analysis).
+Direct gradient analysis typically involves representation of floristic change along 1403 specific environmental or geographic gradients, whereas ordination is used to arrange stands 1404 strictly in term of similarity in floristic composition.
+In both cases discontinuities in plot 1405 compositions can be recognized, or continuous variation can be partitioned into logical 1406 segments.
+Clustering is used to combine stands into discrete groups based on floristic 1407 composition.
 For each of these techniques a range of mathematical tools is available.
-The specific tools employed should be carefully documented and explained.
-For example, the initial matrix of species by plots should be documented directly or by reference to the plots employed and notes on taxonomic adjustments needs for cross-plot consistency.
-If analysis of the plots with respect to environmental factors is undertaken, the environmental data employed should also be documented.
-In both cases, VegBank provides an appropriate documentation venue, as would digital appendices to proposals.
+The 1408 specific tools employed should be carefully documented and explained.
+For example, the initial 1409 matrix of species by plots should be documented directly or by reference to the plots employed 1410 and notes on taxonomic adjustments needs for cross-plot consistency.
+If analysis of the plots 1411 with respect to environmental factors is undertaken, the environmental data employed must also 1412 be documented and made available either by appendices to the proposal or by a permanent 1413 publicly accessible digital archive.
+An example of such an archive is VegBank.